-- A. A financial statement certified by the Commercial Tenant, showing a decline in gross business income; - B. Written records showing a reduction in operating hours, reduction in sales, temporary closures, or other identifiable impacts of COVID-19 on the Commercial Tenant's operations; - C. Written communication from the Commercial Tenant's outside employer citing COVID-19 as a reason for reduced work hours, suspension of wages, or termination: - D. Paycheck stubs and time cards from the Commercial Tenant's outside employment;
+- A. Financial statements or profit and loss statements certified by the Commercial Tenant, showing a decline in gross business income and/or increase in expenses; - B. Bank statements, showing a decline in gross business income and/or increase in expenses; - C. A letter from an accountant with sufficient information to demonstrate an inability to pay rent due to COVID-19 related circumstances, including loss of income and/or increased expenses. - D. Written records, such as showing a reduction in operating hours, reduction in sales, temporary closures, or other identifiable impacts of COVID-19 on the Commercial Tenant's operations; - E. Applicable federal, state and local health officer and public orders which demonstrate restrictions on business activity applicable to the Affected Tenant; - F. Written communication from the Commercial Tenant's outside employer citing COVID-19 as a reason for reduced work hours, suspension of wages, or termination; - G. Paycheck stubs and time cards from the Commercial Tenant's outside employment; - H. Notification from a school declaring a school closure related to COVID-19 or other public notice of a school closure;

-- E. Notification from a school declaring a school closure related to COVID-19 or other public notice of a school closure; - F. Proof of out-of-pocket medical expenses; - G. Proof of out-of-pocket child care expenses; - H. Proof of COVID-19 medical care or medical quarantine.
+- Proof of out-of-pocket medical expenses; - J. Proof of out-of-pocket childcare expenses; - K. Proof of COVID-19 medical care or medical quarantine.